 Are VS1 Diamonds Worth it?

-We need to differentiate between if diamonds are worth it and if they are overpriced.
+It’s essential to delineate between whether diamonds are worth their price tag and if they are overpriced.

-Are they worth it?
-The answer will be based on what MATTERS when picking a diamond.
+So, are they worth it?
+The response hinges on what holds significance when selecting a diamond.

-If you have extra budget, you want to make sure you get the best diamond cut since it sits on the top of 4Cs in order of importance.
+If you possess a more flexible budget, channeling your funds towards securing the finest diamond cut would be prudent, as the cut sits on the top of the 4Cs in order of importance.

 Where to Buy Very Slightly Included 1 Clarity Diamonds?

 VS1 diamonds are widely available; you’re likely to find them in any physical store you visit, and the selection is even more expansive in online stores.

 If you’ve set your sights on getting a VS1 diamond, here are some recommended retailers known for their exceptional imaging technology, allowing you to inspect the minutest details of each diamond: